-In October 2009, the FASB published FASB Accounting Standards Update (ASU) 2009-13, which amends the criteria to identify separate units of accounting within Subtopic 605-25, "Revenue Recognition-Multiple-Element Arrangements".
+In October 2009, the FASB published Accounting Standards Update (ASU) 2009-13, which amends the criteria to identify separate units of accounting within Subtopic 605-25, "Revenue Recognition-Multiple-Element Arrangements".
 The revised guidance also expands the disclosure required for multiple-element revenue arrangements.
 FASB ASU No. 2009-13 is effective for fiscal years beginning on or after June 15, 2010, and may be applied retrospectively for all periods presented or prospectively to arrangements entered into or materially modified after the adoption date.
-Early adoption is permitted provided that the revised guidance is retroactively applied to the beginning of the year of adoption.
-We are currently evaluating the impact of adoption on our financial position and results of operations.
+We do not expect this ASU will have a material impact on our financial position or results of operations when we adopt it on January 1, 2011.

-FASB ASU 2010-17, Revenue Recognition - Milestone Method (Topic 605): Milestone Method of Revenue Recognition
+FASB ASU 2010-17, Revenue Recognition - Milestone Method (Topic 605); Milestone Method of Revenue Recognition

 In April 2010, the FASB codified the consensus reached in Emerging Issues Task Force Issue No. 08-09, "Milestone Method of Revenue Recognition."
 FASB ASU No. 2010-17 provides guidance on defining a milestone and determining when it may be appropriate to apply the milestone method of revenue recognition for research and development transactions.
 FASB ASU No. 2010 - 17 is effective for fiscal years beginning on or after June 15, 2010, and is effective on a prospective basis for milestones achieved after the adoption date.
-Early adoption is permitted provided that the revised guidance is retroactively applied to the beginning of the year of adoption.
-We are currently evaluating the impact of adoption on our financial position and results of operations.
+We do not expect this ASU will have a material impact on our financial position or results of operations when we adopt it on January 1, 2011.